spindlebink/wgpu-odin/README.md

 My goal is to use WGPU as the graphics backend for a [hobby game framework](https://github.com/spindlebink/pink), because either I'm dumb and impatient or Vulkan is a nightmare.
 Possibly both.

+The bindings have only been implemented for my dev system, which is Linux with X11.
+Wayland support and eventual macOS and Windows support *should* come later.
+SDL does most of it, anyway.

 ## Naming Conventions

 Per the Odin vendor packages, the bindings here directly employ the naming found in the WGPU headers rather than adapt the headers to Odin's `snake_case`/`Ada_Case` conventions.
 These bindings also remove the C namespace prefixes from all methods and types.
 When removing the namespace prefix would result in a member name starting with a numeral, I've put the numeral after the letter (e.g. `Prefix_2D` to `EnumName.D2`).